fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmEvent/index.md

 alias.
 So the heuristic approach is to define a unique alias   to FvwmEvent, which isn't \*FvwmEvent.
 Any name can be used, as will become apparent.

+{% highlight fvwm %}
 add_window event: maximising windows
+{% endhighlight %}

 This is perhaps the most common event people use when they consider running commands on a window.
-This event is triggered whenever a window is mapped (created) to the screen3.
+This event is triggered whenever a window is mapped (created) to the screen[^1].
 Perhaps one of the most common operations that people wish to perform when this happens is maximizing a window.
-This has been covered in part in the main FVWM FAQ4.
 Of course, in encountering this question, it is often the case that when people say 'maximised', they also mean so-called 'full-screen' - which implies the removal of any title bars and borders, and other such window decorations.
 That's fine, and can be dealt with at a later stage, although the premise of maximisation has to be discussed first of all.

 It also seems to surprise many people that FVWM has no 'StartMaximised' style option.
-The reason for this is that in introducing such an option it would break the ICCCM5 - since clients set their own geometry, either by themselves or via user interaction.
+The reason for this is that in introducing such an option it would break the ICCCM[^2] - since clients set their own geometry, either by themselves or via user interaction.

 The first thing to be done is setting up FvwmEvent:

+{% highlight fvwm %}
 DestroyModuleConfig FE-StartMaximised: *
 *FE-StartMaximised: Cmd Function
 *FE-StartMaximised: add_window StartAppMaximised

 Module FvwmEvent FE-StartMaximised
+{% endhighlight %}

 This tells FvwmEvent a few things.
 One is that the alias we're using for it is \*FE-StartMaximised.
 Secondly, we've informed the module that the command